Unwinding Stochastic Order Flow: When to Warehouse Trades: Introduction

 Our model is also relevant to market makers.
 Similarly to banks, market makers face orders from clients ranging from retail traders to institutional funds, resulting in stochastic in-flow.\footnote{Some market makers also use the name CRB.
-For instance, CEO D.\ Cifu of global market maker Virtu emphasized internalization opportunities at a Goldman Sachs Financial Services Conference \cite{Cifu}: ``we're the only firm in the world that has a central risk book of retail order flow, prop flow, and now institutional agency customers. [\,\dots] So there's a real opportunity to be a real internalizer between the buy side and the retail side.''} The distinction between in-flow and out-flow is most evident in foreign exchange (FX), where clients send orders directly to dealers, and dealers unwind their remaining inventory on a central venue (e.g., EBS), also called the lit market.
-The Bank of England's Fair and Effective Markets Review \cite[p.\,11]{bofe2014} stressed the importance of internalization in this context: ``Market participants have indicated that dealers with large enough market share now internalise up to 90\% of their client orders.''\footnote{The report further highlighted that interdealer trading as a share of overall FX market turnover declined by one third since the late 1990s, and attributed this to the growth of internalization \cite[p.\,59]{bofe2014}.
+For instance, CEO D.\ Cifu of global market maker Virtu emphasized internalization opportunities at a Goldman Sachs Financial Services Conference \cite{Cifu}: ``we're the only firm in the world that has a central risk book of retail order flow, prop flow, and now institutional agency customers. [\,\dots] So there's a real opportunity to be a real internalizer between the buy side and the retail side.''} The paper~\cite{CarteaJaimungalJia.20} discusses a model where an ambiguity-averse dealer trades in a currency triplet to liquidate a large position while also receiving order flow.
+The distinction between in-flow and out-flow is most evident in foreign exchange (FX), where clients send orders directly to dealers, and dealers unwind their remaining inventory on a central venue (e.g., EBS), also called the lit market.
+The Bank of England's Fair and Effective Markets Review \cite[p.\,11]{bofe2014} stressed the importance of internalization in FX: ``Market participants have indicated that dealers with large enough market share now internalise up to 90\% of their client orders.''\footnote{The report further highlighted that interdealer trading as a share of overall FX market turnover declined by one third since the late 1990s, and attributed this to the growth of internalization \cite[p.\,59]{bofe2014}.
 For reference, the Bank for International Settlements \cite{bis2016} estimated that interdealer trading in FX accounted for 1 trillion USD \emph{daily.}} The market maker must decide which orders to warehouse and which to unwind, an aspect emphasized recently by~\cite{Cartea2022}.
 Also recently, \cite{BergaultDrissiGueant.22} suggested market makers leverage the same mechanisms as CRBs to unwind sizable inventory considering price impact.
 The present paper does not discuss how the market maker should set quotes, usually considered the core problem in the literature on market making (see \cite{CarteaBook} and the references therein).
 Our model is relevant to market makers specifically in the regime where the inventory gets too large to revert passively through limit orders.
 Then, market makers use dedicated algorithms to reduce the inventory aggressively.
 As the inventory simultaneously varies due to in-flow orders, this constitutes an unwind problem for a stochastic flow.